MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_delete_unitsofmeasure.md

 ms.author: solsen
 ---

-# Delete unit of measure
+# Delete unitsOfMeasure
-Delete a unit of measure from Dynamics 365 for Financials.
+Delete a unitsOfMeasure from Dynamics 365 for Financials.

 ## HTTP request
 ```